karatelabs/karate/README.md

 ------ | -------- | ------
 **More Step Definitions Needed** | **Yes**.
 You need to keep implementing them as your functionality grows.
 [This can get very tedious](https://angiejones.tech/rest-assured-with-cucumber-using-bdd-for-web-services-automation#comment-40). | **No**.
 **Layers of Code to Maintain** | **2** Layers.
 One is the Gherkin custom grammar for your business domain, and you will also have the corresponding Java step-definitions. | **1** Layer.
 Just Karate-script, and no Java code needs to be implemented.
-**Natural Language** | **Yes**.
-Cucumber will read like natural language if you implement the step-definitions right. | **No**.
+**Readable Specification** | **Yes**.
+Cucumber will read like natural language _if_ you implement the step-definitions right. | **No**.
 Although Karate is simple, and a [true DSL](https://ayende.com/blog/2984/dsl-vs-fluent-interface-compare-contrast), it is ultimately a mini-programming language.
-But for testing web-services at the level of HTTP requests and responses - it is ideal.
+But it is perfect for testing web-services at the level of HTTP requests and responses.
 **BDD Syntax** | **Yes** | **Yes**

 One nice thing about the design of the underlying Cucumber framework is that